forite/DropInventory/README.md

 **Auto-Sort:** sorts the items picked up by an owner into the offhand, armor, and hotbar slots they were previously in before the owner died.

+**Dev Commands:** `/function dinv:dev/` has several QOL functions to be directly called for special cases.

 # Requirements:
 DropInventory requires the gamerule `keepInventory` to be true, and the gamerule `doImmediateRespawn` to be false; the pack automatically enforces this.
 This datapack also forceloads the chunk `(0, 0)` and uses the position `(0, 1, 0)` for a yellow shulker box.
 It is advised to not allow players access to this position.
 If needed, this can be changed with some effort.